fuzzstati0n/fuzzgoat/README.md

 Welcome to Fuzzgoat
 ===================

 This C program has been deliberately backdoored with several memory corruption bugs to test the efficacy of fuzzers and other analysis tools.
 Each vulnerability is clearly commented in fuzzgoat.c.
+Under input-files/ are files to trigger each vulnerability.

 CAUTION: Do not copy any of this code - there is evil stuff in this repo.